A Little Excitement Across the Horizon: Convergence of the mode sums and integrals

-\emph{Convergence of the mode sums and integrals ---} The evaluation of the response function is done mode by mode, and each `mode' makes a positive contribution to the response function.
+The evaluation of the response function is done mode by mode, and each `mode' makes a positive contribution to the response function.
 Therefore, calculating the response function is a simple matter of summing over the contributions of all modes, questions of convergence notwithstanding.
-It thus remains to show, analytically or otherwise, that the sum over $l$ and $\omega$ remains finite; while a suitably chosen switching function will accelerate convergence over $\omega$, we must carefully consider the sum over~$l$.
+It thus remains to show, analytically or otherwise, that the sum over $l$ and $\omega$ remains finite; while a suitably chosen switching function will accelerate convergence over~$\omega$, we must carefully consider the sum over~$l$.
 Outside, of course, the sum over $l$ behaves similarly to the Minkowski case, but the sum inside the black hole needs more care.

 In practice, our program proceeds as follows: we evaluate the mode functions for each $l$ on a discretized $\omega$ grid, which is then interpolated and integrated over, taking care to evaluate at enough $\omega$ points to ensure smoothness of the interpolating function.
 (The low $\omega$ regime, in particular, requires evaluation to high resolution in order to capture the features of the sharp peaks found there.)
-These $\omega$ integrals are then summed over to a suitable maximum $l$.
+These $\omega$ integrals are then summed over to a suitable maximum~$l$.

 This approach raises a technical issue: by summing over modes in $\omega$ and $l$, we are effectively summing in two infinite dimensions.
 We deal with this by putting in cut-offs on $\omega$ and $l$ such that any term beyond the cutoff values have contributions smaller than $0.0001\%$ of the total sum.
 We find that in general the cut-off $l_{\rm max}$ grows with larger distances, smaller switching widths or decreasing energy gaps.
 We have also checked the robustness of our results by refining the grid of the $\omega$ summation.